21 Best Off The Beaten Path Places in Japan (2025 Guide)

 Another prefecture that makes it to the off beaten path Japan list is none other than Akita.

-Akita boasts the beautiful rural life of Japan, rich with historical and geographical amazements that ought to leave visitors in awe.
+Akita boasts the beautiful rural life of Japan, rich with historical and geographical amazements that ought to leave visitors in awe!

-This scenic hot spring resort houses several traditional ryokans, offering hot spring baths to their guests and visitors.
+Particularly beautiful during winter season, this hot spring resort houses several traditional ryokans, offering hot spring baths to their guests and visitors.

 off the beaten track japan